CODE-at-TACC/summer-2015/python_intro/Readme.md

 ## Putting the “fun” into function

 When performing essentially the same set of actions repeatedly, you can create a *function* for these set of actions.
 Because computers are generally used to perform repeated tasks, we are almost always creating a lot of functions.
+This results in less coding and less editing, which in turn is more reliable and efficient.

 ![Function meme](images/FunctionAllTheThings.jpg)

-Functions in Python always start with the keyword **def** which is short for define, followed by the name of the function.
+Functions in Python start with the keyword **def** which is short for define, followed by the name of the function, then a set of parentheses which may or many not have input variable names inside of them, and finally a colon **:**.

+Input variables allow the actions of the function to be different, depending on the information sent to the function when it is used.

 Defining a function does not cause it to run.
 It just lets Python know what to do when the function is run.
 Functions have to be defined before being called upon to run.

 ```
 def greet( name ):